 The VCDHH’s 9-hole Disc Golf course was designed and created by Patrick Harris, a 15+ years veteran disc golfer.

 Keene State College initially donated $1,000 to purchase four new disc golf baskets, and then various donors have contributed to create a full course with two tees each.
-The course is the first permanent course in Brattleboro and it has received positive comments from the locals who are pleased to able to have a disc golf course in town.

 "I would like to see the growth of Disc Golf in southern Vermont, which would benefit everyone when they want to go outside and enjoy nature while playing," Harris said.
 "My dream is to have a full 18-hole championship-caliber course on one or two of the Brattleboro’s or Windham county’s public lands that can be used by the public and to host major tournaments there as well as to bring in visitors to Southern Vermont.
 It will require much public support and donations to make it happen."